smfields/smfields.github.io/Shuffle.md

 When designing the selection algorithm we have a few requirements:
 - Pick songs as randomly as possible.
 Picking from a subset of all songs is not an option.
 - Minimize the number of page requests we have to make.
 Most of the third-party APIs are rate limited, so we really need to make as few requests as possible.
-That's on top of the fact that minimizing requests is also going to improve performance.
+That's on top of the fact that minimizing requests is also going to improve performance on our end.
 - We can't assume that all the songs on the playlist will fit in memory at the same time.
 Therefore we need to keep the songs in pages, and only store the pages we need.

 #### Solution